How to Find and Register Your Musical Copyright

 To get started, click here to register your copyright.

 You’ll be asked to enter your name and email address.
 After that, you’ll be asked to upload a picture of yourself and your band.
-Once you’ve completed the registration, you’ll receive a confirmation email from MCA.
+Once you’ve registered, you’ll receive a confirmation email from MCA.
 You can then download a PDF containing all the information you need to protect your rights to your music.

 Make sure you know what your rights are